heartshare/EvieBot/README.md

 # EvieBot
-A simple Telegram reminder bot built using JavaScipt, Node and Mongoose.
+A Telegram reminder bot written with JavaScript, Node, and Mongoose that will help remind you on your tasks.

 # At a Glance
 Demo             |  Demo